-5.1.9.
 Respect for Privileged Information.
-The district will not require, allow, rely upon, or otherwise use questions or evidence that constitute, or seek disclosure of, information protected under a legally recognized unless the person holding such privilege has waived the privilege - Notice of Allegations. - 5.2.1 Initial Notice.
-Upon receipt of a formal complaint, the district will provide the following written notice to the parties who are known: - A copy of this policy. - 5.2.1.2.
-Notice of the allegations of sexual harassment potentially constituting sexual harassment as defined in subsection 2.6, including sufficient details known at the time and with sufficient time to prepare a response before any initial interview.
+The district will not require, allow, rely upon, or otherwise use questions or evidence that constitute, or seek disclosure of, information protected under a legally recognized 5.1.9 unless the person holding such privilege has waived the privilege privilege 5.2.

+Notice of Allegations.

+5.2.1 Initial Notice.
+Upon receipt of a formal complaint, the district will provide the following written notice to the parties who are known:

+A copy of this policy.
+5.2.1.1.

+Notice of the allegations of sexual harassment potentially constituting sexual harassment as defined in subsection 2.6. including sufficient details known at the time and with sufficient time to prepare a response 5.2.1.2. before any initial interview.
 Sufficient details include the identities of the parties involved in the incident, if known, the conduct allegedly constituting sexual harassment, and the date and location of the alleged incident, if known.
 The written notice will include a statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process.
 The written notice will inform the parties that they may have an advisor of their choice, who may be, but is not required to be, an attorney, under subsection 5.5.5, and may inspect and review evidence under subsection 5.5.5.
-The written notice will inform the parties of any provision in the district's code of conduct that prohibits knowingly making false statements or knowingly submitting false information during the grievance process. - 5.2.2.
+The written notice will inform the parties of any provision in the district's code of conduct that prohibits knowingly making false statements or knowingly submitting false information during the grievance process.
+5.2.2.

 Supplemental Notice.
-If, in the course of an investigation, the district decides to investigate allegations about the complainant or respondent that are not included in the Initial Notice described above, the district will provide notice of the additional allegations to the parties whose identities are known. - 5.3 Dismissal of Formal Complaint - 5.3.1 5.3.2 - The district will investigate the allegations in a formal complaint.
+If, in the course of an investigation, the district decides to investigate allegations about the complainant or respondent that are not included in the Initial Notice described above, the district will provide notice of the additional allegations to the parties whose identities are known.

+5.3 Dismissal of Formal Complaint

+5.3.1.
+The district will investigate the allegations in a formal complaint

 Mandatory Dismissals.
-The district must dismiss a format complaint if the conduct alleged in the formal complaint: - 5.3.2.1 Would not constitute sexual harassment as defined in subsection 2.6 even if proved; 5.3.2.2 - Did not occur in the district's education program or activity; or - 5323 - Did not occur against a person in the United States.
+The district must dismiss a format complaint if the conduct alleged in the formal complaint: 5.3.2

+5321 Would not constitute sexual harassment as defined in subsection 2.6 even if proved; Did not occur in the district's education program or activity; or

+Did not occur against a person in the United States.
 Discretionary Dismissals.
 The district may dismiss the formal complaint or any allegations therein, if at any time during the investigation or hearing: 5.3.3.

-5.3.3.1. - 5.3.3.2.
-5.3.3.3. - The complainant notifies the Title IX Coordinator in writing that the complainant would like to withdraw the formal complaint or any allegations therein; The respondent is no longer enrolled in or employed by the district; or Specific circumstances prevent the district from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.
-Upon a dismissal required or permitted pursuant to subsections 5.3.2 or 5.3.3 above, the district will promptly send written notice of the dismissal and an explanation of that action simultaneously to the parties.
+The compliant notifies the Title IX Coordinator in writing that the compliant of any angle does drefen, if at any dref doing dref investigation to nearing.
+The respondent is no longer enrolled in or employed by the district; or Specific circumstances prevent the district from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.
+Upon a dismissal required or permitted pursuant to subsections 5.3.2 or 5.3.3 above, the district will promptly send written notice of the district's code of conduct or pursuant to another district policy.
 Dismissal of a formal complaint under this policy does not preclude the district from taking action under another provision of the district's code of conduct or pursuant to another district policy.
+5.3.4 5.3.5

-5.3.4 - 5.4.
+5.4.
 Consolidation of Formal Complaints.
-The district may consolidate formal complaints as to allegations of sexual harassment against more than one respondent, or by more than one complainant against one or more respondents, or by one party against the other party, where the allegations of sexual harassment arise out of the same facts or circumstances.
-Where a grievance process involves more than one complainant or more than one respondent, references in this policy to the singular "party," "complainant," or "respondent" include the plural, as applicable. - 5.5 - Investigation of Formal Complaint.
-When investigating a formal complaint and throughout the grievance process, the district will:
+The district may consolidate formal complaints as to allegations of sexual harassment against more than one respondent, or by more than one complainant against one or more